Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage: Introduction

-We take one step further to refine the concept of partial coverage.
-While one could assume density ratio based concentrability coefficient ($\max_{s,a} d^{\pi^*}(s,a) / \rho(s,a)$) to be under control for small size MDPs, for large scale MDPs (e.g. continuous state space), density ratio could quickly become an extremely large quantity which makes the performance guarantee vacuous.
-Under additional structural assumptions of the underlying MDPs, we can refine the density ratio based concentrability coefficient to more natural and tighter quantities.
-Notably, we consider the offline representation learning setting where the underlying MDPs permit a low-rank structure (unlikely linear MDPs \citep{Jin2020,YangLinF2019RLiF}, we do not assume the ground truth state-action feature representation $\phi$ is known, and instead we need to learn $\phi$), we show that we can refine the density ratio to a relative condition number that is defined using the \emph{unknown} true state-action feature representation $\phi$.
-Intuitively this means that as long as there exists a high-quality comparator policy that only visits the subspace (defined using the true representation $\phi$) that is covered by the offline data, we can learn a policy that performs as good as such policy, \emph{even without knowing the true $\phi$}.
-Such bounded relative condition number is weaker than the density ratio-based quantity as density ratio can be still infinity even when the relative condition number is bounded.
-While the concept of relative condition number was original introduced in online RL setting (i.e., NPG analysis \cite{pmlr-v125-agarwal20a,Agarwal2020pcpg} with known linear feature $\phi$), and later was introduced in offline RL (\cite{DuanYaqi2020MOEw,zhang2021corruption,ChangJonathanD2021MCSi}), these prior works \emph{all} rely on the fact that feature representation $\phi$ is known a prior to the learner (see Table~\ref{tab:comparison} for the detailed comparison).
+While one could assume density ratio based concentrability coefficient ($\max_{s,a} d^{\pi^*}(s,a) / \rho(s,a)$) to be under control for small size MDPs, in large-scale MDPs (e.g. continuous state space), the density ratio could quickly become an extremely large quantity which makes the performance guarantee vacuous.
+When applying CPPO to MDPs with additional structural assumptions, we can seamlessly refine the density ratio based concentrability coefficient to more natural and tighter quantities.
+Notably, we consider the offline representation learning setting where the underlying MDPs permit a low-rank structure (unlikely linear MDPs \citep{Jin2020,YangLinF2019RLiF}, we do not assume the ground truth state-action feature representation $\phi^\star$ is known, and instead we need to learn $\phi^\star$) and we show that we can refine the density ratio to a relative condition number that is defined using the \emph{unknown} true state-action feature representation $\phi^\star$.
+Intuitively this means that as long as there exists a high-quality comparator policy that only visits the subspace (defined using the true representation $\phi$) that is covered by the offline data, CPPO can compete against such a policy, \emph{even without knowing the true $\phi^\star$}.
+Such bounded relative condition number assumption is much weaker than the bounded density ratio assumption.
+While the concept of relative condition number was originally introduced in the online RL setting (e.g., \cite{pmlr-v125-agarwal20a,Agarwal2020pcpg} with a known linear feature $\phi$), and later was introduced in offline RL (\cite{zhang2021corruption,ChangJonathanD2021MCSi}), these prior works \emph{all} rely on the fact that the feature representation $\phi$ is known to the learner a priori (see Table~\ref{tab:comparison} for the comparison).
+Another interesting example is factored MDPs \citep{kearns1999efficient} where we show CPPO refines the density ratios to be density ratio associated with individual factors, which leverages the factored structure and is provably tighter. {\ouredit We also give examples on parametric linear MDPs \citep{YangLinF2019RLiF}, nonparametric linear MDPs \citep{Jin2020}, linear mixture MDPs \citep{ayoub2020model,modi2020sample}, kernelized nonlinear regulators (KNRs) and MDPs with Gaussian processes (GPs) \citep{Kakade2020,CuriSebastian2020EMRL}, where we again show that CPPO enjoys problem specific quantities for measuring the coverage. }